A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

 This sandbox can accommodate several children, and there’s a shady canopy to shelter the little pirates from the sun.
 The product is made from sanmu wood and comes unassembled but with detailed instructions to help you set it up within a couple of hours.

 The best part is that even without sand, this sandbox will inspire creative imagination and play.
 Arrrrr… your kids will love me ship arrrrr…

 - Canopy to keep the sun out.

 - Includes a plastic liner for the sand.

 - Spacious area for several children to play.

 - The cover doesn’t fully enclose the sandbox compartment.

-The sandbox holds at least 500 pounds of sand but it allows you to increase sand depth up to 1000 pounds.
-The manufacturer has included a polyethylene sandbox cover that can be used to prevent unwelcome animals or debris.
+The sandbox holds at least 500 pounds of sand, but it allows you to increase the sand depth to 1,000 pounds.
+The manufacturer has included a polyethylene sandbox cover that you can use to prevent unwelcome animals or debris.

-This sandbox kit comes includes necessary panels and equipment but it doesn’t include sands.
+This sandbox kit includes all the necessary panels and equipment, but you’ll have to purchase sand separately.

-- Easy cleanup that only requires you to use sand box cover.
+- Easy cleanup that only requires you to use a sandbox cover.